wp-plugins/nmedia-mailchimp-widget/readme.txt

 * Form designer issue fixed
 * Multi language support fixed

+= 4.4 =
 == Upgrade Notice ==
+* Bug fixed: Mailchimp API class name conflict removed with other mailchimp plugins
+* trim the api key for extra spaces

 = 1.0 =
 To must upgrad to this version, jquery bug is fixed in this release.